Riicchie23/Riicchie-s-DevOps-Journey/README.md

 </details>

-- You know, I really should start learning how to use flowcharts `</br>` its kind of hard to constantly remember how a flow supposed to work
+- You know, I really should start learning how to use flowcharts its kind of hard to constantly remember how a flow supposed to work
-- As of late, probably I'll focus first on the "RPG game" project as a way to limit test `</br>` myself with Python
+- As of late, probably I'll focus first on the "RPG game" project as a way to limit test myself with Python
-- I forgot to mention, I somewhat have the basic grasp of Git. `</br>` I'm just worried that since I found *Source Control* here in VSCode, `</br>` I might lose that knowledge but I'll try not too
+- I forgot to mention, I somewhat have the basic grasp of Git.
+I'm just worried that since I found *Source Control* here in VSCode, I might lose that knowledge but I'll try not too.

 ## Day 3 (March 18, 2024)

-- Since its the weekdays, probably I'll have a shorter time to do this (around an hour) `</br>` but I think that's enough to do something productive
+- Since its the weekdays, probably I'll have a shorter time to do this (around an hour) but I think that's enough to do something productive
 - I think I'll continue on that game or probably research some other stuff
 - I searced some DevOps scripting that uses Python, I think that's too advance ^^;
 - So, I decided to continue on the game first.